illinois-cs419/illinois-cs419.github.io/_mps/mp3-4cr.md

 ### 4-Credit Students ###
 Your assignment is to implement normal mapping in WebGL and GLSL and demonstrate it on a sphere.
 You can use the map you see above or acquire or make your own.

-If you need help understanding how to do this, there's a good tutorial here: http://www.keithlantz.net/2011/10/tangent-space-normal-mapping-with-glsl/
+If you need help understanding how to do this, there's a good tutorial [here](http://www.keithlantz.net/2011/10/tangent-space-normal-mapping-with-glsl).

 IMPORTANT: The tutorial code is in C++ and uses OpenGL.
 If you follow their code, you'll need to translate it to JS and WebGL.
 The GLSL shader code will be very similar.

 #### Submission ####